 Looking for a simple way to earn extra money from your phone?
-Then take a look at this Streetbees review to see how much you can expect to earn from completing simple tasks.
+Then take a look at this Streetbees review to see if it’s safe to use and how much you can expect to earn from completing tasks.

 10-second Streetbees review